This is our review of the Marriott Bonvoy American Express credit card issued in the UK.

 The sign-up bonus on the Marriott Bonvoy American Express is good.
 You will receive 20,000 points, which also converts to 6,667 airline miles or roughly £100 of free hotel rooms.

 Whilst this sounds OK, the £95 annual fee reduces the value.
-You can cancel the card after earning the bonus for a pro-rata refund of the annual fee although this feature is removed on 29th February 2024.
+You can cancel the card after earning the bonus for a pro-rata refund of the annual fee although this feature will be removed at some point after 29th February 2024 (exact date TBC).

 The on-going earning rate is average.
 If you are committed to transferring to a specific airline then you may be better off with a dedicated airline card.
 However, if you transfer to qualifying airlines in batches of 60,000 to generate the 5,000 bonus miles then you are getting 0.825 airline miles per £1.
 The Marriott Bonvoy American Express also gives you flexibility to transfer to many different airlines or to redeem for hotel rooms.